Printing with SAP S/4HANA output management

-When looking at output management in SAP S/4HANA it is important to distinguish the on-premise edition and the cloud edition.
+When looking at output management in SAP S/4HANA it is important to distinguish the different editions.
+You find more details in my other blog: Output Management in SAP S/4HANA.

-In the on-premise edition all existing output frameworks and/or output options known from the business suite are still available and can be used in the same way.
+In these editions, all existing output frameworks and/or output options known from the business suite are still available and can be used in the same way.
 Currently there are also no plans to deprecate any functionality (e.g. NAST, SAPscript, Smart Forms).
 So basically there are no special actions required when migrating to SAP S/4HANA or starting a green field implementation.

 Based on this